grammyjs/link-checker/README.md

 ### Launching in Debug Mode

+> [!NOTE]
-Debug mode doesn't do much for now, but will be integrated to being more useful in the future, I hope.
+> Debug mode doesn't do much for now, but will be integrated to being more useful in the future, I hope.

 As of now, launching in debug mode using `DEBUG` environment variable will cache issues to a file named `.link-checker` in the root directory.
 This eliminates the need of having to regenerate issues everytime by going through each link.